Apixirli/hyas/content/about/index.md

 Technically-inclined CG Generalist who enjoys solving stuff.

-Graduated from Nanyang Technological University, School of Art, Design & Media with a Bachelor of Fine Arts in Digital Animation (Character Animation) and a semester abroad at the University of Hertfordshire, School of Creative Arts.
+Graduated from Nanyang Technological University, School of Art, Design & Media with a Bachelor of Fine Arts in Digital Animation (Character Animation) and a semester at the University of Hertfordshire, School of Creative Arts.

 Proficient in Autodesk Maya, SideFx Houdini, Substance Designer, Unreal Engine, Arnold, Agisoft Metashape, Nuke, Python.